-- 81. A further 200 violations were reported, including attacks on offices of media institutions, including the arbitrary raid and closure of NRT channel by military forces belonging to the two Kurdish parties. - 82.
-Legislative framework continue to pose a threat to press freedom in Iraq: including the Coalition Provisional Authority order No.14 of 2003 concerning media activities, giving the prime minister the authority to close any media organization and confiscate its equipment and funds, in addition to jailing its workers; Iraqi Penal Code 111 of 1969 publishing crimes articles 81, 82, 83, and 84, Publications Law No.206 of 1968, Law on censorship of works and films No.64 of 1973. - 83.
-Regarding electronic media and information; arbitrary measures like online extortion, news fabrication, illegal access to private data, disruption of internet, disruption of access to service, and illegal access to data related to securities without formal justification continue in Iraq.
-For instance, the Ministry of Communications cut off the internet during the July 2018 demonstrations. - 84.
+- detention by security forces, mostly in Basra and Kurdistan Region of Iraq; and 29 cases of assaults, verbal threats, and prevention of coverage of events by security forces.
+46 - 81.
+A further 200 violations were reported, including attacks on offices of media institutions, including the arbitrary raid and closure of NRT channel by military forces belonging to the two Kurdish parties.47 - 82.
+Legislative framework continue to pose a threat to press freedom in Iraq:48 including the Coalition Provisional Authority order No.14 of 2003 concerning media activities, giving the prime minister the authority to close any media organization and confiscate its equipment and funds, in addition to jailing its workers; Iraqi Penal Code 111 of 1969 publishing crimes articles 81, 82, 83, and 84, Publications Law No.206 of 1968, Law on censorship of works and films No.64 of 1973. - 83.
+Regarding electronic media and information; arbitrary measures like online extortion, news fabrication, illegal access to private data, disruption of internet, disruption of access to service, and illegal access to data related to securities without formal justification continue in Iraq49.
+For instance, the Ministry of Communications cut off the internet during the July 2018 demonstrations50. - 84.
 Whereas parliamentary work on the draft Cybercrime Law, continues, concerns remain given that the draft includes punishment amounting to life imprisonment and high fines for offenders.
-The draft law is considered to be a tool to further restrict human rights defenders and online activism given its broad nature and ambiguity particularly with its articles 3, 4, 6, 18, 21, 23, which must be redrafted without restricting freedom of expression on the Internet, or other public freedoms of all Iraqi citizens, including Internet activists.
+The draft law is considered to be a tool to further restrict human rights defenders and online activism given its broad nature and ambiguity particularly with its articles 3, 4, 6, 18, 21, 23, which must be redrafted without restricting freedom of expression on the Internet, or other public freedoms of all Iraqi citizens, including Internet activists51.